khakhalin/notes/00_words_to_lookup.md

 #todo: [[system_design]] - sorta priority

 **ML and Algos**
+* Figure out that connection between ridge regression and and PCA that I have-started in the ridge regression chapter!
+Seems important and reasonably doable, no?
 * finish Google production thing
 * finish AVL tree
 * implement AVL tree